ywamsendai/ywamsendai-docs/docs/lifeinjapan/language.md

 title: Japanese Language Introduction
 ---

-As we want to reach the Japanese people with the gospel and speak heart-to-heart, we need to communicate in Japanese.
+As we want to reach the Japanese people with the gospel and speak heart-to-heart, we need to communicate fluently in Japanese.
+This is a high value for our community and we aim to transition YWAM Sendai to function bilingually in Japanese and English as soon as possible (though, as we are still in the stages of pioneering YWAM Sendai, we currently function mostly in English).

 Your first decision when it comes to learning the language will be what approach or method to use.
 There are many approaches out there, but they will roughly fall into the following categories: